rafael-tonello/Variables-and-Streams-Server-VSS/README.md

   Integrated installation means the vss will work with files inside system folders (/etc, /var, ...).

   Vss uses its configuration file to detect if it is running in a "portable mode" or in "integrated mode".
-If yout delete the file confs.conf, the VSS will understant that it should work in integrated mode.
+If yout delete the file confs.conf, the VSS will understand that it should work in integrated mode.

   ## Portable mode
   in portable mode, the vss will use these files and folders: